rathernotsay21/myTRS-Help-Desk/docs/troubleshoot/find_who_broke_rules.md

 ---
 sidebar_position: 16
 ---

-# Find who broke rules
+# How to find registrants that broke the rules

+To find registrations that broke the rules, watch the video below: